fluxninja/aperture/docs/content/get-started/installation/configure-cli.md

 sidebar_position: 2
 ---

-Configure aperturectl to point to your FluxNinja Cloud endpoint: Save the following as `~/.aperturectl/config`:
+Configure aperturectl to point to your Aperture Cloud endpoint: Save the following as `~/.aperturectl/config`:

 ```toml